- Dining Services

 Self-sufficiency can be done within a city.
 Urban gardening is not so strange anymore, but an obvious solution.
 The exhibit will focus on possibilities for growing food, solutions for making gardens in your house, and landscaping and architecture at a micro level.
 It’s a lot of work but it has potential for me to learn a lot.

 Learning to be alone.
 Realizing that being alone is not necessarily a bad thing, and you can step out of your comfort zone.

-Zuri says architecture, mobility, and contemplating ritual dance are the courses that contributed most to her growth as a person.
+Zuri says Architecture studio, Belonging, mobility and displacement, and Contemporary ritual: Dance beyond meaning are the courses that contributed most to her growth as a person.

 The professors were so knowledgeable and open-minded to the direction of individual projects.
 They knew the difference between guiding someone and just giving them the answer.